 * If you don't eat gluten or want to make the recipe egg-free, you can use a gluten- and/or egg-free pasta.
 Thinner pasta works better; angel hair/spaghetti broken into pieces or orzo would work great.
 Add an extra 1/4 c of water if you're using a less voluminous pasta, since egg noodles aren't very compact).

 ** If you want to make the recipe vegan or dairy-free, feel free to substitute olive oil for the butter.
 Just make sure you add an extra 2 tablespoons of water to the rice.

-Note: The nut and raisin topping can be fried ahead of time and set aside until needed.
+Note on making this ahead: The nut and raisin topping can be fried ahead of time and set aside until needed.
 If you need to keep the rice warm before serving, fluff it after it rests for 10-15 minutes, and then keep it covered in the stockpot.